lcrawlab/i-LDSC/README.md

 MELD requires the same dependencies as the original LD score framework (LDSC) ([Bulik-Sullivan et al. 2015](https://www.nature.com/articles/ng.3211)).
 Instructions and software requirements for LDSC can be found at https://github.com/bulik/ldsc.

-NOTE: MELD analyses are run in python 2 and the computation of MELD scores are run in python 3.
-You must make a new environment to obtain MELD estimates.
+_NOTE: MELD analyses are run in python 2, while the computation of the MELD scores is done in python 3.
+Thus, a new environment is needed to obtain MELD estimates._

 Once the appropriate packages are intalled in the environment, the following command will initiate an analysis using the MELD model: